About Us

 Tom Davison

-Tom is the Founder of the DYMA and the DYMF.
-He studied classical music, trumpet and choral.
-At 16 he was the first winner of the Ruth Dyson Musicians Award.
-Tom achieved ABRSM Grade 8 distinction and continued to study music performance at Roehampton College and London Academy of Music and Dramatic Art.
-He went on to be a session musician for Strawberry and DJM Music Studios.
-Tom emigrated to Australia in 2001.
-While running a business, he played in the Strathfield Symphony Orchestra for two years.
-In 2014 he returned to the UK working in Government.
-In 2023 he stepped out of the world of Government and now dedicates his time to the DYMF Awards.
+At 16 he was the first young musician to win the Ruth Dyson Musicians Award.
+He achieved ABRSM Grade 8 distinction at 17 and continued to study music and performance at Roehampton College and London Academy of Music and Dramatic Art.
+He went on to session record for Strawberry and DJM Music Studios.
+While running his own business, he played in the Strathfield Symphony Orchestra for two years.
+In 2014 he returned to the UK working in the Public Service.
+In 2023 he stepped away from Government and now dedicates his time to the DYMF.

 Named a ‘Young Classical Star’ by Classic FM, the British violinist, Cristian de Sá, embarked on his career aged 24 with his European recital debut at the Concertgebouw, Amsterdam, and concerto debut with the Gulbenkian Orchestra, Lisbon, and has since been invited to perform in many of Europe’s prestigious halls.
 He has played chamber music alongside Renaud Capuçon, Maxim Vengerov and has been broadcast on BBC Radio 3, France Musique, RTP Portugal, Scala Radio and contributes to The Strad Magazine and BBC Radio 4.